Graphic Design, Concept, Urban Intervention

 Supervision: Maria Volokhova Kehricht

 Kehricht is a translation of scrap into what was once called „white gold“, porcelain.
 I was interested and inspired by the contrast in material value and the intuitive form-finding process at the scrapyard.
+At the scrapcard I looked for shapes that could work as vessels to hold liquid, handles and other finds.
+Afterwards the collected pieces were then curated and assembled like a collage.
 This resulted in a server set made of oil and balsamic vinegar vessels.
+Each vessel has its own pouring experience and character in terms of shape.
+They originate from scrap like old pipes and similar items and are experienced now in a different light in porcelain.
 These were exhibited at the Dessau Design Show 2025 on a table served with oil, balsamic vinegar, bread and grapes to invite people to try out the server set.

 2024